Skip to main content

 Note there are no standard rules for allocating musical works and sound recordings shares or splits.
 Shares or splits must always be negotiated and agreed upon.

-If the request isn't accepted by all parties involved, you may need support from your CMO or consult a copyright lawyer to pursue a .
-However, if the dispute can't be resolved via an agreement or methods, the parties may have to go to court to determine how the income should be shared.
+If the request isn't accepted by all parties involved, you may need support from your CMO or consult a copyright lawyer to pursue a When the parties involved in a dispute agree on a solution without having to go to court..
+However, if the dispute can't be resolved via an agreement or Voluntary processes where parties involved in a dispute resolve it without going to court. methods, the parties may have to go to court to determine how the income should be shared.

 Find more information on this further in this topic.